RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 Continuous attributes are things like stroke width and discrete attributes are things like winding rule.

-Continuous attributes blend as you would expect and discrete ones are usually get swapped over around the halfway mark.

 General findings:

 1. Stroke attributes aren't interpolated unless a join style is specified with the file.